Confidence Intervals for Descriptive Statistics

 [1] -1.961268 1.961268

-Here’s a depiction of the Student’s t-distribution with 1,820 \(df\) with the selected t-scores for the 2.5th and 97.5th percentiles overlaid:
+Here’s a depiction of the Student’s t-distribution with 1,820 \(df\) with the selected t-scores for the 2.5th and 97.5th percentiles overlaid (since our sample is quite large, the Student’s t-distribution is nearly identical to the standard normal distribution.

 Now we’re ready to construct the CI.
-Once we have the SE and the t-scores, we can construct the confidence interval for the population mean as follows:
+Once we have the SE and the t-scores, we can construct the CI for the population mean as follows:

 \[ CI = \bar{y} \pm (t_{n-1, \alpha/2} \times SE_{\bar{y}}) \]